-In December 2017, Singapore formally commenced participation in the Privacy Recognition for Processors (herein 'PRP') system.
+In December 2017, Singapore formally commenced participation in the Cross Border Privacy Rules (herein 'CBPR') and the Privacy Recognition for Processors (herein 'PRP') Systems.
 Pursuant to Paragraph 5 of the Protocols of the Joint Oversight Panel, Singapore was then eligible to nominate one or more Accountability Agents for APEC recognition.